Brooklyn

 You may choose to make an anatomical donation to a medical or research institution in Brooklyn.
 Most major medical colleges do accept body donations.
 You will also find that companies in the U.S. manage whole-body donation programs and offer ‘no cost’ cremations.

-What to do if the deceased is at the Medical Examiners
+What to do if the deceased is at the Medical Examiner’s Office.

 You will need to employ the services of a funeral director to arrange the collection of your loved one from the ME’s office.
 The funeral director will obtain the death certificates and required cremation or burial permits.